krishte/TRACR/README.md

 ### Progress

+This page displays all a users' grades along with various other insights.
+The top-most graph shows the users grades for each class over time.
+The rescheduled tasks circle shows when users have been rescheduling tasks to give an idea of when they are most productive.
+The workload distribution pie chart shows how the user's workload is distributed between classes.
+Tapping on a class leads to the Specific Progress for that class where the grades are shown in a bar chart and where additional statistics are shown for IB classes.

 |Progress (dark mode)|Progress (light mode)| Specific Progress|
 |---|---|---|
 |![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-14 at 20 59 11](https://user-images.githubusercontent.com/46422100/206812527-a8a3c159-e100-452e-804f-3899f1d02fb3.png)|![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-09 at 15 57 34](https://user-images.githubusercontent.com/46422100/206812549-dbfb98b1-ec90-4558-9cce-dfb2f6e8e9bf.png)|![Simulator Screen Shot - iPhone 11 - 2020-09-27 at 22 14 26](https://user-images.githubusercontent.com/46422100/206812585-df840f67-72d3-4bb3-8370-2b6dbfcdca63.png)|![Uploading Simulator Screen Shot - iPhone 11 - 2020-09-27 at 22.14.26.png…]()|

+### Settings